ckhai01/tp/docs/UserGuide.md

 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
 - `delete A0123456J` deletes the person with student ID A0123456J from the GreyBook.

-### Viewing a person : `view`

-Show details for one contact by list number **or** student ID.

-Format: `view INDEX` or `view STUDENTID`

-- `INDEX` refers to the index number shown in the displayed person list.
-- `STUDENTID` format: `A0000000Y` (see rules under **Delete**).
-- You may type a `STUDENTID` not currently displayed on the list to view it.

-Examples:

-- `list` followed by `view 2` displays the 2nd person in the GreyBook.
-- `view A0123456J` displays the person with student ID A0123456J from the GreyBook.
-- `view 3` followed by `view A0123456J` will only display the person with student ID A0123456J, even if they are not the 3rd person in the GreyBook.

 ### Clearing all entries : `clear`

 Deletes **all** entries from GreyBook.